-Creditable compensation is your annual salary, not including overtime pay, payment of a temporary nature or payments for extra duties.
+Creditable compensation is your annual salary, not including overtime pay, payment of a temporary nature or payments for extra duties, such as pay for teachers who provide coaching or act as an advisor for special activities.

 Felonious assault benefit.
 Your basic group life insurance coverage provides additional benefits if you die or are dismembered as a result of a felonious assault while performing your job duties.
 The incident must have occurred at your employer's normal place of business or while you were on work-related travel.
 The assaulter must have used force with intent to cause harm and be charged with a misdemeanor or felony.
 No benefit is payable if the assaulter is an immediate family member.
 Felonious assault benefits include: